ShahmeerAli/Chess-A.I-vs-Person/README.md

-# Chess-A.I-vs-Person
+# Chess-A.I-vs-Person GUI BASED
-made in python
+made in python  with GUI